Ayush0202/Codeshare-3/README.md

 npm run dev
 ```

-The server will be running at `http://localhost:3000`
+The application will be running at `http://localhost:3000`

 ### Technologies Used